Public Information Period

 - Speakers should state their full legal name prior to addressing the Board.

 - Speakers will not be permitted to address or question the Superintendent, Board Attorney, Board Clerk, or any other staff member directly.
 Questions should be directed to the Chair, who may, at their discretion, solicit a response.

 - Speakers must supply the Clerk, when scheduling an appearance, with a description of their topic and must confine their comments to that subject only.

 - Speakers appearing before the Board will not be allowed to campaign for public office, promote private business ventures, engage in personal attacks of anyone, or use profanity or vulgar language.

 - Applause is permitted during the awards and presentations period only.

-- Citizens may express their views in writing in lieu of any oral presentation.
+- Community members may express their views in writing in lieu of any oral presentation.